seanwlk/wfbot/README.md

 ![example](https://i.imgur.com/HOHUEy7.png)

 ## Disclaimer
 Take the functionalities as they are, at the moment I do not plan to add a custom prefix per server and deep customization of commands.
-There can be downtimes of certain commands due to their backend that runs on my homeserver instead of the VPS.
+There can be downtimes of certain commands due to their backend that runs on my home server instead of the VPS.
 I reserve the right of adding/removing/changing features so if something stops working just check `!help`

 ## Donate
 Please consider donating to support the project and maintain the server on which the bot is running.
 Thanks.